bcgov/bcstats-duckdb-storage-mvp/sei_dbt/README-short.md

 `./sei_dbt.sh`

-Then, to run through the dbt pipeline, simply run a single command:
+Then, to run through the dbt pipeline, simply run a single command (this time from a regular Windows command line where all required python/dbt packages are recognized.
+If using conda to manage your environment, activate your dbt environment first):

 `dbt run`